johannesulf/dsigma/docs/stacking.rst

 Correction Factors
 ------------------

-Unfortunately, is virtually all surveys, the above estimate is biased.
-Thus, we need to apply a variety of multiplicative correction terms to correction terms to get an unbiased estimate of :math:`\Delta\Sigma`.
+Unfortunately, for virtually all lensing surveys, the above estimate is biased.
+Thus, we need to apply a variety of correction terms to correction terms to get an unbiased estimate of :math:`\Delta\Sigma`.

 Photo-z Dilution
 ^^^^^^^^^^^^^^^^